 At the penultimate Board meeting prior to an Annual General Meeting the incumbents shall be asked if they are willing to serve in office for the forthcoming Institute Year.
 In the case where the answer is “unwilling to serve a further term of office” The Board shall appoint a replacement to take office from the start of the Institute Year.

 If they are willing to serve a further term of office their continuation in office will be put to the next Annual General Meeting for ratification.
-Should the Membership fail to ratify the continuation in office of the incumbents at the Annual General Meeting a request for nominations will be sent to all Members qualified to vote at General Meetings of the Institute within one (1) month.
-Nominations must be supported by three (3) Professional Members or Affiliates and be sent to Head Office to arrive no less than two (2) months from the date of the request.
-Nominees must have consented to nomination.
+Should the membership fail to ratify the continuation in office of the incumbents at the Annual General Meeting a request for nominations will be sent to all members qualified to vote at General Meetings of the Institute within one (1) month.
+Nominations must be supported by six (6) Professional Members or Affiliates and be sent to Head Office to arrive no less than two (2) months from the date of the request.
+Nominees must have consented to nomination

 If one or more nominations are received a postal ballot of all members qualified to vote at General Meetings of the Institute shall be held, the list of candidates may contain the name of the Incumbent General Secretary and / or Treasurer as the case may be.